JuliaPhylo/PhyloMakie.jl/STYLE-workflow-docs.md

 - let several distinct primary goals collapse into one generic regression if one of those goals could still survive behind a green suite
 - strip governance obligations from downstream documents
-- treat legacy public syntax as the product goal after the user has authorized a clean port or API redesign
-- authorize a temporary bridge without naming its consuming owner, kill point, and failing end-state proof
-- defer runtime semantic-center repair into a docs tranche, migration tranche, or other narrative-only closeout

 If a downstream document is materially weaker than its parent on these points, that is workflow drift and must be corrected before execution proceeds.